 Survival claims stem from injuries received in an accident before the death of your loved one, yet the statute of limitations is 2 years from the accident date.

-There may be some circumstances in which you must act quicker than the general statute of limitations.
+There may be some circumstances in which you must act more quickly than the general statute of limitations.
 An example can be if a dangerous product causes a family member’s death.
-In Texas, some older products may be covered by a statute of repose, which limits the ability to sue for damages like the death of a family member caused by some older products.
+In Texas, some older products may be covered by a statute of repose, which limits the ability to sue for damages, such as the death of a family member, caused by some older products.

 Another example is the notice requirements for governmental entities.
 While these notice requirements are not “statutes of limitations,” they can impact your ability to proceed with a claim.
-In Texas, there can be requirements about giving necessary information to governmental entities included in a case.
+In Texas, there may be requirements for providing necessary information to governmental entities in a case.
 Failing to follow the rules can jeopardize your court case.

 It is important to note that exceptions to the general statute of limitations for wrongful death attorneys may vary depending on the specific circumstances of each case.
 Therefore, if you believe you have a wrongful death claim, it is crucial to consult with one of the best personal injury attorneys in Houston who specializes in wrongful death cases.
 They can provide accurate and tailored legal advice based on your unique situation.